fchierad/PRD/PRD.md

 <a name="PRD.setlogprefix"></a>

 ### PRD.setlogprefix(str)
-Set prefix for the log activities generated by logerror() on both engine and form.
-Given that forms instantiate the module on load, setting the value inside a form would affect only said form.
-Given that the workflow engine can pause processing at points and remove the thread from memory, reading the sameagain later, calling this function anywhere outside the Overview > Global Scripts might cause the value set to be lostafter such pauses.
+Set prefix for the log activities generated by logerror() on both engine and form.<br/>Given that forms instantiate the module on load, setting the value inside a form would affect only said form.<br/>Given that the workflow engine can pause processing at points and remove the thread from memory, reading the sameagain later, calling this function anywhere outside the Overview > Global Scripts might cause the value set to be lostafter such pauses.
 One example of such pauses/behavior is when a workflow reaches an approval activity.

 **Kind**: static method of [<code>PRD</code>](#PRD)
 **Since**: 1.0.2